Home » Records » Highest Mountain

 Mauna Kea: Tallest Mountain

-Mauna Kea has an altitude of 4,205 meters (13,796 feet) - much lower than Mount Everest.
+Mauna Kea, a volcanic mountain on the island of Hawaii, has an altitude of 4,207 meters (13,803 feet) - much lower than Mount Everest.
 However, Mauna Kea is an island, and if the distance from the bottom of the nearby Pacific Ocean floor to the peak of the island is measured, then Mauna Kea is "taller" than Mount Everest.

 Astronomical Observatories on Mauna Kea: The summit of Mauna Kea holds other distinctions.
 In addition to being the summit of the world's "tallest" mountain, it is also the home of the world's largest astronomical observatory.
 At an elevation of nearly 14,000 feet above sea level, the observatory is above 40% of Earth's atmosphere.
 The atmosphere above the mountain is extremely dry and almost cloud-free.
 This makes it an ideal location for an observatory.
 And, yes, that is snow on the ground in Hawaii - the altitude is high enough and cold enough to accumulate snow.
 Photo copyright iStockphoto / GeorgeBurba.